thoughtram/blog/_posts/2016-12-27-angular-2-advance-testing-with-custom-matchers.md

 These techniques are practically undocumented... yet they are also fundamentally critical to writing quality tests.

-To whet your appetite, here are some sample DRY tests that we will be learning how to write:
+To whet your appetite, here are some sample DRY tests that I will be showing you how to write:

 ![pic1](https://cloud.githubusercontent.com/assets/210413/21514513/8a9690ea-cc8b-11e6-98ac-2a66a42f023d.png)